-We research & explore the coolest ghost towns & historic locations in Ohio!
+We research and explore the coolest ghost towns and historic locations in Ohio!

-Brehm – Liberty Township Post Office: 1890 – 1897 Location: 40.622501, -84.746880 on Wabash Rd along Black Creek between Shaadt Rd & Oregon Rd Remnants: St. Pauls Church & Cemetery at the GPS coordinates, St. Pauls United Church of Christ Cemetery at the intersection of Wabash Rd & Oregon Rd Description: German immigrant John Brehm (1828 – 1907) arrived in the U.S. sometime around 1848 with a fine education & a few years of being a skilled baker.
-He originally settled in Montgomery County, turned into a self taught farmer, & had 8 children with his first wife Mary Lower.
-John remarried after Mary passed away & had 3 more children with Margaretha Johanna Bollenbacher Brehm (1833 – 1897).
-In 1872 John & Margaretha moved their family to a recently purchased 100 acre farm in Mercer County where many other German immigrants were already living.
-Like many other communities mostly consisting of large farms during the time period, Brehm wasn’t platted out or incorporated, but it had a post office from 1890 – 1897 that was probably either run by John or one of his children.
-A one room school sat at the corner of Wabash Rd & Shaadt Rd.
-The Brehms also donated land & funds for St. Paul’s Lutheran Evangelical Church & were actively involved in local schools & politics.
-It was the largest family in the area with some of John’s siblings & cousins raising families there too.
-Despite never being completely abandoned, the town name only lasted 50 years or so.
-Brehm was great for farming & living a religious life, but didn’t have big businesses or a hotel to bring in travelers & couldn’t attract a canal or railroad as a result.
-John & Margaretha Brehm were buried in St. Paul’s United Church Of Christ Cemetery at the intersection of Wabash Rd & Oregon Rd with many relatives.
+Brehm – Liberty Township Post Office: 1890 – 1897 Location: 40.622501, -84.746880 on Wabash Rd along Black Creek between Schaadt Rd and Oregon Rd Remnants: St. Paul’s Lutheran Church and Cemetery at the GPS coordinates, St. Paul’s United Church of Christ Cemetery about 3/4 of a mile south of the GPS coordinates at the intersection of Wabash Rd and Oregon Rd Description: German immigrant John Brehm (1828 – 1907) arrived in the U.S. around 1848 with a fine education and a few years of being a skilled baker.
+He originally settled in Montgomery County, turned into a self-taught farmer, and had 8 children with his first wife Mary (Lower) Brehm.
+John remarried after Mary passed away and had 3 more children with Margaretha Johanna (Bollenbacher) Brehm (1833 – 1897).
+In 1872 John and Margaretha moved their family to a recently purchased 100-acre farm in Mercer County where many other German immigrants were already living.
+A one-room schoolhouse (Liberty Township No. 2) was in the northwest the corner of the intersection of Wabash Rd and Schaadt Rd.
+Philip Kable Sr. (1850 – 1915) was the town’s postmaster and was buried with relatives and other residents in St. Paul’s Lutheran Church Cemetery.
+The congregation formed in 1841 and its first church structure was completed in 1850 next to the cemetery.
+The Brehms donated land and funds for the present St. Paul’s Evangelical Lutheran Church across the road.
+Its congregation and the church are still active, having celebrated their 175th anniversary in 2016.
+John and Margaretha were buried in St. Paul’s United Church Of Christ Cemetery at the intersection of Wabash Rd and Oregon Rd with many relatives.

 Marcellus Post Office: 1858 – 1861 Location: unknown